ValkorionBaratheon/MP1_TCP-IP-Network-Simulation/README.md

 #### Process Type and Reading config.txt

 A key component of this file is the creation of the program state.
 The program has one object of type `Process` that contains all state information.
-Its fields consist of IP address, port number, minimum delay, maximum delay, and PID.
-It also maps remote process IDs to IPs and ports.
+The object maps remote process IDs to IPs and ports.
 After the program reads and parses `config.txt`, the values are stored according to the Process type.

 ```go
 type Process struct {